-Tizard Learning Disability Review (TLDR) is co-edited by Professor Peter McGill and Dr Jill Bradshaw.
-It is valued as a readable and challenging journal for those working in the field of learning and intellectual disabilities.
-TLDR is unique in bridging the experience of managers, practitioners, academics, researchers, users and carers to establish a dialogue between different perspectives.
+TLDR is valued as readable and challenging for those working in the field of learning and intellectual disabilities.
+It brings together the experiences of managers, practitioners, academics, researchers, users and carers, offering a unique opportunity to share their different perspectives.

 Tizard Practitioners’ Network